Peri: When was that?

 - Elevator Failure: Morgus shoves the President down the empty elevator shaft of his private lift.

-- Evil Versus Evil: The only relatively sane and decent character is Chellak, and even he's willing to send a guy to certain death just to cover up an embarrassment.
+- Evil Versus Evil: The only relatively sane and decent character is Chellak, and even he's willing to send one of his own men to certain death just to cover up an embarrassment.

 - Fate Worse than Death:

-- Firing in the Air a Lot: The soldiers who hear their colleague scream as the monster kills him run back shooting their guns in the air.
+- Firing in the Air a Lot: The soldiers who hear their colleague scream as the magma beast kills him run back shooting their guns in the air.
 Given that it's difficult to kill, they may have been hoping to scare it off.

-- Foreshadowing: Shortly before that, the Doctor notes that it "feels different this time."
+- Shortly before he regenerates, the Doctor notes that it "feels different this time."
 Perhaps a warning of a regeneration about to go awry and foist upon us the horrors of Six's characterization?